 One thing I haven’t mentioned until now is Siri support.
 Apple Music has relatively deep Siri support, where Spotify is just now beginning to roll out voice support.
 While I only use it in the car, Siri support for Apple Music is a pretty significant feature.

 I love both services, and both are worthy of your money.
 I think for the person who sticks to mostly Apple services, Apple Music is a great solution.
 Spotify offers a free version so you could use it for the great playlists and use Apple Music for everything else.
 Apple Music also offers a three-month free trial.
 Give both of them a shot to see which one fits you best.
-For most people, it’s just going to come down to personal preference.
+For most people, it’s just going to come down to personal preference when choosing between Apple Music vs Spotify.
+If you want to swap between the two, check out Tune My Music.

 Which do you prefer?
 Let me know in the comments (and include why).